 All SLAC tours are cancelled at this time until further notice.
 We will be taking guidance from public health officials when planning the resumption of tours and other events.
 If you'd like to visit the lab virtually, we have a virtual interactive tour that you can explore.
 Please check our website for updates on public tours and educational tours.

 What are the plans for summer internship programs? (last updated 06/12)

 SLAC will still be participating in and providing summer learning opportunities, but all opportunities will be offered remotely without exception, and only students residing in the U.S. can participate.
 Compared to previous years, we'll have more middle and high school participants and less college students.
-Employees can read more about summer internships and educational programs this year on SLAC Today.
+Employees can read more about summer internships and educational programs this year on SLAC Today (internal link)

 About On-site Safety

-What cleaning materials will be provided to support clean-as-you-go protocols on site? (last updated 06/12)
+How will cleaning materials be provided to support clean-as-you-go protocols on site? (last updated 10/2)